 AB 32 requires CARB to develop a Scoping Plan, which lays out California's strategy for achieving maximum technologically feasible and cost-effective GHG emission reductions, and to update the Scoping Plan every five years.
 The 2008 and 2013 Scoping Plans built the framework to reduce Statewide GHG emissions to the 1990 level by 2020 (CARB 2008; CARB 2014).
 California achieved the 2020 emission reduction goal in 2016.
 The 2017 Scoping Plan focused on achieving the 40 percent below the 1990 GHG emission reduction target by 2030 (CARB 2017).
-In 2021, CARB will develop its fourth update to the Scoping Plan, which is expected to focus on long range emission reduction goals including 80 percent below the 1990 GHG emission reduction target by 2045.
+In 2021, CARB will develop its fourth update to the Scoping Plan, which is expected to focus on long range emission reduction goals including 80 percent below the 1990 GHG emission reduction target by 2050 as well as carbon neutrality by 2045.